astropy/halotools/docs/quickstart_and_tutorials/tutorials/user_supplied_halo_catalogs.rst

 Basic usage of the `~halotools.sim_manager.UserSuppliedHaloCatalog` class
 ============================================================================

-In order to put your halo catalog into a standard form recognized by halos, the only thing you need to do is instantiate the `~halotools.sim_manager.UserSuppliedHaloCatalog` class by passing your simulation data and metadata to the constructor.
+In order to put your halo catalog into a standard form recognized by Halotools, the only thing you need to do is instantiate the `~halotools.sim_manager.UserSuppliedHaloCatalog` class by passing your simulation data and metadata to the constructor.